Actor Walker died from multiple injuries in crash, 'Fast 7' filming halted

-Walker, 40, was a passenger in a fiery one-car crash on Saturday in Santa Clarita, California, about 30 miles northwest of Los Angeles, that also killed 38-year-old driver Roger Rodas.
+Walker, 40, was a passenger in a fiery one-car crash on Saturday in Santa Clarita, California, about 30 miles (48 km) northwest of Los Angeles, that also killed 38-year-old driver Roger Rodas.

 The coroner said Walker's death resulted from "traumatic and thermal injuries."
 While the coroner did not elaborate, thermal injuries are heat-related and are commonly burns.